Goal: Work with our partners to recover and recycle the equivalent of 75 percent of the bottles and cans we introduce into developed markets by 2020.

 What Are We Counting in Our Recovery Goals?

 We have made progress toward these goals through continued support of recovery and recycling programs.
 Our system works with community organizations and supports initiatives that facilitate proper package disposal and helps the public change behaviors that generate litter.
-In addition, with respect to our packaging goals, when we say “equivalent bottles and cans,” we mean that we count toward our goals the recovery of bottles and cans that are equivalent to the ones we introduce into the marketplace, although they may not be packages of Coca-Cola products, as long as we supported or helped to recover the same packaging types and amount.
+In addition, with respect to our packaging goals, when we say “equivalent bottles and cans,” we mean that we count toward our goals the recovery of bottles and cans that are equivalent to the ones we introduce into the marketplace, although they may not be packages of

 In 2014, we joined The Recycling Partnership, a new public-private partnership focused on increasing curbside recycling initiatives in the United States.
 The partnership offers grants aimed at creating lasting increases in recovery rates, including infrastructure improvements, education programs and strategic outreach.